alexmontdor69/3d-object-in-orthogonal-plane-to-sun-direction/README.md

 ## SolarPlaneCalculator Class

-Class that calculate the plane that is orthogonal to direction of the sun beams.
+This SolarPlaneCalculator class calculates the orthogonal plane to the direction of the sun beams.

-It is a rotation Matrix computed from the position of the sun.
+The new coordinates are computed with a rotatton matrix.
+The polar position of the sun defines this rotation matrix.

-The position of the sun is defined by the azimuth and the elevation angle (standard definition)
+The coordinates are given by a model

 ### Model Input
 __the models format__